Martin Sherif: Club career

 As a youth player, Sherif joined the youth academy of Dutch side Forza Almere.
 In 2016, he joined the youth academy of Dutch side Almere City.
-At the age of thirteen, he joined the youth academy of English Premier League side Everton and was promoted to the club's reserve team in 2022.
-Dutch news website Voetbalzone wrote in 2025 that he was "regarded as one of Liverpool's greatest attacking talents".
+At the age of 13, he joined the youth academy of English Premier League club Everton and was promoted to the club's reserve team in 2022.
+Dutch news website Voetbalzone wrote in 2025 that he was "regarded as one of Everton's greatest attacking talents".
+He became a regular in the U18 side under Paul Tait in 2021–22 and scored 14 goals under Leighton Baines in 2022–23.
+He scored a hat-trick against Derby County U18 in January 2023.
+He signed his first professional contract, a three-year deal, shortly after turning 17.
+He was described as "Sean Dyche's most promising academy prospect" after making what Rheinische Post called a "fearsome impression" in Germany at the Under-19s Champions Trophy in March 2024.
+He spent February 2025 in the first-team under David Moyes following injuries to Youssef Chermiti, Armando Broja and Dominic Calvert-Lewin.